jacksleight/statamic-focal-link/README.md

 You can enable automatic ID discovery by setting the `discovery` option to an array of XPath expressions, these will be used to find matching elements in the destination page.

-The keys should be the path to the elements containg the ID attribute, the values should be the path to the node that contains the label, relative to the element.
-If you set the value to `true` the ID will be converted to a label.
+The array keys should be the path to the elements containing the ID attribute, the values should be the path to the node that contains the label, relative to the element.
+If you set the value to `true` a label will be generated from the ID using `Str::headline()`.

 ### Example Configuration

-Here is an example and description of the avaliable options:

 ```php
 /*